-If an injection point type is a type variable, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If an injection point type is a type variable, the container automatically detects the problem and treats it as a definition error.

-5.3.3.
+5.2.3.
 Assignability of raw and parameterized types

 A parameterized bean type is considered assignable to a raw required type if the raw types are identical and all type parameters of the bean type are either unbounded type variables or java.lang.Object.